zingale/computational_astrophysics/content/git/pull-requests.md

 ## Our class notes github

-Let's take a tour of our class notes on github: https://github.com/zingale/phy504
+Let's take a tour of our class notes on github: https://github.com/zingale/computational_astrophysics

-There are a lot of other features that github provides that we will explore later in the semester, including:
+There are a lot of other features that github provides that we can explore later in the semester, including:

 * github actions : automating some workflows (like testing) on our code